cgml/algorithms-python/src/cgml/leetcode/enumerated/challenges.md

 What if nums1's size is small compared to nums2's size?
 Which algorithm is better?
 What if elements of nums2 are stored on disk, and the memory is limited such that you cannot load all elements into the memory at once?

+## 354. Russian Doll Envelopes (Hard)
+ou have a number of envelopes with widths and heights given as a pair of integers (w, h).
+One envelope can fit into another if and only if both the width and height of one envelope is greater than the width and height of the other envelope.

+What is the maximum number of envelopes can you Russian doll? (put one inside other)

+Note:
+Rotation is not allowed.

+Example:

+Input: [[5,4],[6,4],[6,7],[2,3]]
+Output: 3
+Explanation: The maximum number of envelopes you can Russian doll is 3 ([2,3] => [5,4] => [6,7]).

 ## 572. Subtree of Another Tree (Trees: Easy)
 Given two non-empty binary trees s and t, check whether tree t has exactly the same structure and node values with a subtree of s.
 A subtree of s is a tree consists of a node in s and all of this node's descendants.
 The tree s could also be considered as a subtree of itself.